 Quiver is a coloring app in which kids can see the animals, plants, and shapes they colored in AR on special (tangible) trigger pages through an iPad or a smartphone.
 It’s very realistic; this way kids can find themselves in a highly engaged environment that they actually created.

 Augment Education is an AR app targeted at higher education students.
 Students can use this tool to create presentations in augmented reality and create three-dimensional designs.
-The ability to make models in augmented reality can bring many lectures to life in a classroom environment that range from health to architecture.
+The ability to make models in augmented reality can bring many lectures to life in a classroom environment that ranges from health to architecture.

 For example, a professor at Harran University adopted Augment Education AR technology in his mechanical engineering technical drawing course.
 This resulted in students having an easier time translating between the 3D models they created in Solidworks to and from 2D representations of that model.
 In addition, with the help of this app, students were able to do this in the classroom with the guidance of the teacher or at home for homework and additional projects.

 SkyMap is another great app for astronomy enthusiasts of all ages.
-When an iPad or smartphone is directed towards the sky, with the help of augmented reality, users can identify the constellations, planets, and thousands of stars in the camera’s field of vision.
+When an iPad or smartphone is directed toward the sky, with the help of augmented reality, users can identify the constellations, planets, and thousands of stars in the camera’s field of vision.

 Not every night is a starry night with billions of stars shining above us, we need to go a distance to rural areas to see the stars clearly, without any skyscrapers or dense city lights blocking the view.
 With SkyMap, users can see celestial bodies through their smartphones easily and learn about them in detail by just clicking on the pop-ups.

 Merge EDU offers a whole new concept for educators who want to use AR in their courses.
-Merge Cube and Merge Headset can help the students understand complex science and STEM concepts effectively.
+Merge Cube and Merge Headset can help students understand complex science and STEM concepts effectively.

 The Merge Cube Lets you hold digital 3D objects, enabling an entirely new way to learn and interact with the digital world.
 Now students can explore a galaxy in the palm of their hand, hold fossils and ancient artifacts, explore a DNA molecule, investigate the Earth’s core, dissect a virtual frog, hold and share their own 3D creations, and so much more.